KQCW-DT: Analog-to-digital conversion

 Because it was granted an original construction permit after the FCC finalized the digital television allotment plan on April 21, 1997, the station did not receive a companion channel for its digital signal.
 Instead, on February 17, 2009, during the first round of broadcast stations ceasing analog operations on the originally scheduled date of the digital television conversion period for full-power stations, KQCW was required to turn off its analog signal and turn on its digital signal (a method called a "flash-cut").
 KQCW elected to choose UHF channel 20 as its final digital channel selection and began digital broadcasts that day.
 Digital television receivers display the station's virtual channel as its former UHF analog channel 19.

+KQCW was also broadcast as the 6.2 subchannel of KOTV until March 29, 2026.